Ear tubes for children go by many different names.

 However, it does not pin point how much your child can hear.

-Some sounds are very quiet and subtle, so if your child has a hearing loss (mild to moderate) she will hear some sounds, but not necessarily all of them.
+Some sounds are very quiet and subtle, so if your child has a hearing loss (mild to moderate) they will hear some sounds, but not necessarily all of them.

-When a child is first learning language, he needs to hear the words around him as clearly as possible.
+When a child is first learning language, they need to hear the words around them as clearly as possible.

-If there is any “muffling” of sounds (think of what it sounds like when you have cotton in your ears, or when you are underwater) your child will not be able to repeat them back and therefore will not make attempts to “talk”.
+If there is any “muffling” of sounds (think of what it sounds like when you have cotton in your ears, or when you are underwater) your child will struggle to repeat them and therefore will not make many attempts to “talk”.

 Envision yourself learning a new language.
 This would be challenging in and of itself.